KeneilweG/Practice-Hub/README.md

 # Practice-Hub
-A collection of my practice work from different platforms as I learn data analytics, coding, and problem-solving.
+A **collection** of my practice work from different platforms as I learn *data analytics*, coding, and problem-solving.
 This repo helps me track my progress and share what I’ve built.

 ## Folders
 1. Kaggle